glhez/project-settings/README.md

 ## Add the maven repository

-The `com.github.glhez:eclipse-settings-maven-plugin:3.1.0` is not on maven central: you will have to add this repository to your pom, settings or enterprise Maven repository (such as Nexus or Artifactory):
+The `com.github.glhez:eclipse-settings-maven-plugin` is not on maven central: you will have to add this repository to your pom, settings or enterprise Maven repository (such as Nexus or Artifactory):

 - You should _really_ add it to your enterprise repository so that your build stay consistent (for example, it may be removed).
 - Adding to your pom can also be a good idea, but you should probably add an URL to your enterprise repository if possible.